 If you rent out your family home, you may have to pay tax on the rental income you receive.

 However, there are various tax offsets available - including the low income, seniors and pensioners and net medical expenses tax offset - that may reduce the amount of tax you have to pay.
-You or your family may also have to pay Capital Gains Tax on the property when it is eventually sold.
+You or your family may also have to pay Capital Gains Tax on the property when it is eventually sold1.
 Whether you keep or sell your family home, the decision may affect your Centrelink entitlements.
-The Age Pension is worked out by an income and an assets test3.
-Your rental income will be assessed as part of the income test, and after the first two years your property will be immediately assessed under the assets test as well3.
-If you sell your home you won't have rental income or an investment property to reduce your entitlements, but the sale proceeds will come intoconsideration.
+The Age Pension is worked out by an income and an assets test2.
+Your rental income will be assessed as part of the income test, and after the first two an assets test.
+Your rental income will be assessed as part of the income test, and after the first two years your property will be immediately assessed under the assets test as well.
+If you sell your home you won't have rental income or an investment property to reduce your entitlements, but the sale proceeds will come into consideration.